pga03/docs-first-discovery/src/documents/firstDiscoveryServer.md

                     </code>
                 </pre>

-                The <code>view</code> query parameter is used to specify which ontology the preferences are stored in.
+                The optional <code>view</code> query parameter is used to specify which ontology the preferences are stored in.
 (See: <a href="https://github.com/GPII/universal/blob/master/documentation/PreferencesServer.md#post-preferencesviewview">Preferences Server</a>)
             </td>
         </tr>
     </tbody>